SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Anthony-Chong.md

 ### About

-My favorite hobby is sleeping, but I also play video games and do photography stuff
+I’d like to think I’m an outgoing person and extroverted!
+I’m very satirical tho so like even tho I may look like I hate u I promise I don’t <3

 ### Why Do I Want To Be a SASE Mentor?

-My career goals are to become a physician in either pathology or psychiatry
+Because I didn’t have an official mentor last year bc I joined SASE late so I’m lk tryna cope from that </3

 ### Career Goals

-Because I didn’t have an official mentor last year bc I joined SASE late so I’m lk tryna cope from that </3
+My career goals are to become a physician in either pathology or psychiatry

 ### Co-ops